This post was last updated on August 13th, 2022

 Scavenger hunt ideas and clues for indoor public places

-If you want to try out an original indoor scavenger hunt but don’t want participants wandering around your house too much, think about organizing it in a public place that you can all be gathered in!
+If you want to try out an original indoor scavenger hunt but don’t want participants wandering around your house too much, think about organizing it in a public place where you can all be gathered in!

 The best would be a place with many possibilities: the nearby park, a hotel where you all stay in during a Bachelorette night, a movie theater, a restaurant, a bar, the mall… think outside the box!